 The first Master Gardener program was started in Washington state in 1972.
 Forty-six states now have Master Gardener programs.
 For information on Master Gardener programs, visit the New York State Master Gardener Program website.

-Master Gardeners enjoy people and plants.
-They usually have no professional gardening or landscaping experience, only a genuine interest in sharing their knowledge, and sufficient free time to volunteer in Master Gardener activities.
+Master Gardeners love plants and enjoy teaching other people about it.
+Some MGVs have professional gardening or landscaping experience, some of them have this education and knowledge, and something have in common is a genuine interest in sharing their knowledge, and sufficient free time to volunteer in Master Gardener activities.

 Master Gardener trainees should have a basic knowledge of, or interest in, gardening; enthusiasm for acquiring and sharing horticultural knowledge and skills; good communications skills; and a willingness and free time to participate in volunteer educational activities.